mej54/SNPfinder/SprintPlanning.md

 - The user story we will focus on for the upcoming sprint is: As a researcher, I want to have a website to view the mapped mutation protein visualizations so that it is more easily accessible for me and other researchers.
 - Kimi and Molly will both be working on this user story for this upcoming sprint.
 - New Scrum Master: Kimi

+# Sprint 4

+- What went well: We were able to create a webite that utilizes 3dmol to view a protein of interest.
+- What did not go well: We cannot dynamically change the embedded 3dmol visualization to view different pdb files.
+- What can we do better next sprint: We are going to read the API for 3dmol to figure out how we can dynamically change the visualization.
+- How can we do it better: Do more reading.

+## Future
+- The user story we will focus on for the upcoming sprint is:
+- Kimi and Molly will both be working on this user story for this upcoming sprint.
+- New Scrum Master: Molly

+# Sprint 5

+- What went well: We found a way around the dynamic programming by creating multiple html pages.
+We also have now visualizations for choosing different pdb files and for viewing the mutations/disease with the protein.
+- What did not go well: Not being able to use the API and the visualization for the mutations is messy as of now.
+- What can we do better next sprint: We will work on the aesthetics of the website, and try to highlight the mutations on the protein dynamically.
+- How can we do it better: Look into using iFrame.

+## Future